kks32/PhDThesisLyX/README.md

 ## To install LyX styles:
 ### Linux

+1. create a local directory `mkdir -p ~/texmf/tex/latex`

-1. copy `PhDThesisLyX.cls` to the appropriate LaTeX folder, e.g. under linux, copy it to: `/usr/share/texmf/tex/latex`
+2. copy `PhDThesisLyX.cls` to the appropriate LaTeX folder, e.g. under linux, copy it to: `~/texmf/tex/latex`

-2. run `sudo texhash` from the command line
+3. run `sudo texhash` from the command line

-3. copy `PhDThesisLyX.layout` to the appropriate LyX folder, e.g. under linux, copy it to: `/usr/share/lyx/layouts`
+4. copy `PhDThesisLyX.layout` to the appropriate LyX folder, e.g. under linux, copy it to: `~/.lyx/layouts`.

-4. Reconfigure LyX by going to Tools > Reconfigure
+5. Reconfigure LyX by going to Tools > Reconfigure

-5. Open the Thesis.lyx file, and replace the fields with your text to write your thesis.
+6. Open the `Thesis.lyx` file, and replace the fields with your text to write your thesis.

 In LyX, the `PhDThesisLyX` style should now be available as a new document class.